zwicker-group/py-pde/docs/source/getting_started.rst

-h5py         Storing data in the hierarchical file format pandas       Handling tabular data pyfftw       Faster Fourier transforms pytest       Running tests sphinx       Building the documentation tqdm         Display progress bars during calculations
+h5py         Storing data in the hierarchical file format pandas       Handling tabular data pyfftw       Faster Fourier transforms tqdm         Display progress bars during calculations
 ===========  =========

-Additionally, :command:`ffmpeg` should be installed for making movies and the packages :mod:`sphinx-autodoc-annotation` and :mod:`sphinx-rtd-theme` are required for building the documentation.
+For making movies, the :command:`ffmpeg` should be available.
+Additional packages might be required for running the tests in the folder :file:`tests` and to build the documentation in the folder :file:`docs`.
+These packages are listed in the files :file:`requirements.txt` in the respective folders.

 Downloading the package